JieyuWu/ToyotaMod/Volkswagen.md

 Comma pedal is likely to be used for acceleration on cars not supporting ACC, ACC supported cars can and should be controlled trough mACC_System message on CAN.

 #### Braking
-Braking should be supported through certain ABS pump that has ACC braking capability:
+Braking should be supported through given ABS pump that has ACC braking capability:
-* MK60EC1 H31 or newer for ACC support.
+* MK60EC1 H31 or newer for ACC support
-* MK60EC1 H46 for EPB, BSD, RTA and PLA 3.0 support
+* MK60EC1 H46 for EPB, BSD, RTA and PLA 3.0 support (part number 1K0907379BM)
-* Other ABS pumps not yet tested.
+* Other ABS pumps not yet tested

 #### Steering
 VW LKAS message (HCA) is used for steering currently, but HCA wont work down to 0 km/h.
 Gen 3 steering rack should work and SHOULD be possible being retrofited to older vehicles (replacing generation 1 and 2 racks).